top of page

 2003

-Commissioned for the dedication of the Thea G. Korver Art Building at Northwestern College of Iowa.
+Commissioned for the (outdoor) dedication of the Thea G. Korver Art Building at Northwestern College of Iowa, in Fall 2003.
 The soprano begins and ends with a traditional Irish tune, but temporarily shifts to a more strident melody.

 Meditation on a Mystery